acousticrobot/web-16/_pages/toki-pona/acknowledgements.md

 Mi'kmaq logograms, or ideograms as I have seen them referred to, were in use, as far as I can tell, from the 17th century or earlier, up through the 19th century.
 There is one published collection of this written language that I was able to find, _Mi'Kmaq Hieroglyphic Prayers,  David Schmidt ed.
 1995, Nimbus Publishing_, which presents a number of Christian prayers written in Mi'kmaq.

-The text does not elaborate on principals or rules for the written language, but I found one repeating element, similar in shape to a backwards 'S' in the following passages: _how am I going to be, how did they turn from, how do we want, how does he act, how does he react, how does he say it, how does one revive, how great is it, how is it, how many are there, how will he prepare them, is it like?, what are they named, what happens to them?, what is it, what is, what things, what will happen, what,_ and _why._
+The text does not elaborate on principles or rules for the written language, but I found one repeating element, similar in shape to a backwards 'S' in the following passages: _how am I going to be, how did they turn from, how do we want, how does he act, how does he react, how does he say it, how does one revive, how great is it, how is it, how many are there, how will he prepare them, is it like?, what are they named, what happens to them?, what is it, what is, what things, what will happen, what,_ and _why._

 {% include image_dictionary.html definitions=page.seme_sources %}